 SkySuite is a comprehensive IT solution designed specifically for the emerging alternative investment manager.
-It provides an enterprise-class, scalable package of services, backed by performance guarantees.
+It provides an enterprise-class, scalable package of services.
 Implemented in the cloud and anchored at your location, SkySuite includes end-user support, hosted messaging, managed backup, disaster recovery, and file share.

 Agio provides managed IT and cybersecurity services to firms at every stage, including technology hosting, monitoring, management, disaster prevention and recovery, managed security, cybersecurity consulting, and other high-end services.

 We offer unlimited, 24x7x365 access to our dedicated team of experienced client services professionals.
 Through remote and on-site desktop support, our engineers can leverage the entire multidisciplinary knowledge of Agio’s Client Services Team to fix your support issues. ×

 We offer hosted secure email with a 99.99% uptime guarantee, message encryption, and mobile device

 support, with compliance archiving for email, instant messaging (IM), Bloomberg, SMS, and social media.